reshmabidikar/reshmabidikar.github.io/2019/04/java-8-biconsumer-interface-example.md

 }
 ````

-Again, we have implemented the BiConsumer.accept method using a lambda expression.
-This accept method accepts an Integer and a String value.
+Again, we have implemented the `BiConsumer.accept` method using a lambda expression.
+This `accept` method accepts an Integer and a String value.
 It concatenates both the inputs using the + operator and prints the results.
 So when you execute this code, it will print the following output:

 ```
 Result of concatenating the inputs is Hello World5
 ```

-You can get the source code for this example along with the code for other Java 8 examples at the Github repository [here](https://github.com/learnjavawithreshma/Java8Demo).
+You can get the source code for this example along with the code for other Java 8 examples at the GitHub repository [here](https://github.com/reshmabidikar/Java8Demo).